-Your vehicle has a feature to help prevent you from draining the battery in case you accidentally leave the interior courtesy lamps, reading/map lamps, visor vanity lamps, trunk lamp, underhood lamp or glove box lamps on.
-If you leave any of these lamps on, they will automatically turn off after 20 minutes, if the ignition is in OFF.
+Your vehicle has a feature to help prevent you from draining the battery in case you accidentally leave the interior courtesy lamps, reading/map lamps, visor vanity lamps, trunk lamp or glove box lamps on.
+If you leave any of these lamps on, they will automatically turn off after 10 minutes, if the ignition is in OFF.
 The lamps won't come back on again until you:

-- Turn the ignition on,

-- turn the lamp switch off, then on, or
+- turn the ignition on or - turn the lamp switch off, then on.

-- open a door.

-If your vehicle has less than 15 miles (25 km) on the odometer, the battery saver will turn off the lamps after only three minutes.
+Note that if your vehicle has less than 15 miles (25 km) on the odometer, the battery saver will turn off the lamps after only three minutes.